vaidyaprasad84/marketing/vipanan/mta/README.md

 This model is dedicated to multi-touch attribution.
 It specifically focusses on 3 main methods.

 1. Heursitics
+   Heuristics methods are rule-based methods.
+While these methods are useful, they miss the advanced logical features provided by advanced method such as statistical or machine learning

-2. Statistical Model
+3. Statistical Model
-3. Machine Learning.
+4. Machine Learning.